-POLICIES PS2.2.1 Work to identify new school sites that will provide logical focal points for community activities and serve as the cornerstone for innovative urban design standards.
+- PS2.2.1 Work to identify new school sites that will provide logical focal points for community activities, serve as the cornerstone for innovative urban design standards, and are compatible with the Future Land Use Map and with land uses surrounding proposed school sites.
 (Amended 11/17, Ord.
-2017-19) PS2.2.2 Provide school sites and facilities within planned neighborhoods, unless precluded by existing development patterns.
-PS2.2.3 Support and encourage the location of new elementary, K-8, and middle schools internal to residential neighborhoods, unless otherwise prohibited.
+17-19) - PS2.2.2 Orange County shall coordinate with the Orange County School Board to provide school sites and facilities within planned neighborhoods, unless precluded by existing development patterns.
+(Duplicated in FLU8.7.3)(Added 12/00, Ord.
+00-25, Policy 3.2.19.1) - PS2.2.3 Unless otherwise prohibited or precluded by existing development patterns, Orange County shall support and encourage the location of new elementary, K-8, and middle schools, internal to new and existing residential neighborhoods and the County shall coordinate with the Orange County School Board to identify locations for new high schools on the periphery of residential neighborhoods, where access to major roads is available.
 (Amended 11/17, Ord.
-2017-19) PS2.2.4 Coordinate with the School Board to identify the locations for new high schools on the periphery of residential neighborhoods, where access to major roads is available.
-PS2.2.5 Support and coordinate with School Board efforts to locate new elementary schools within reasonable walking distance of the dwelling units served by the school.
-PS2.2.6 Include language in the Land Development Code stipulating that the School Board shall not acquire school sites in residential subdivisions that create remnant parcels not suitable in size, shape and location for the uses depicted on the Future Land Use Map and permitted by the existing zoning district designation.
-PS2.2.7 Support the School Board in locating appropriate school services, such as administrative offices, night classes and adult education, in alternative locations, such as but not limited to commercial plazas, shopping malls and community centers.
-PS2.2.8 In an effort to enhance local communities and neighborhoods, Orange County will participate with OCPS in the school siting, design and development process so that the school serves as a focal point for the community and is compatible with the Future Land Use Map and with land uses surrounding proposed school sites.
+17-19) - PS2.2.4 RESERVED - PS2.2.5 Support and coordinate with School Board efforts to locate new elementary schools within reasonable walking distance of the dwelling units served by the school. - PS2.2.6 New school sites in residential subdivisions shall not create remnant parcels not suitable in size, shape and location for the uses depicted on the Future Land Use Map or permitted by the existing zoning district designation. - PS2.2.7 Support the Orange County School Board in locating appropriate school services, ancillary facilities, and services throughout the county. - PS2.2.8 In an effort to enhance local communities and neighborhoods, Orange County will participate with OCPS in the school siting, design and development process so that the school serves as a focal point for the community and is compatible with the Future Land Use Map and with land uses surrounding proposed school sites.
 (Added 06/08, Ord.
-08-11) GOAL PS3 Provide safe and secure schools in healthy, well designed neighborhoods.
-OBJ PS3.1 Ensure security and safety of children.
-POLICIES PS3.1.1 Continue to utilize the Land Development Code to ensure the compatibility of land uses adjacent to existing schools and reserved school sites, including uses serving an at-risk clientele.
-(Added 6/02, Ord.
-02-06) PS3.1.2 Coordinate with the School Board to ensure that both existing educational facilities and proposed school sites are accessible from and integrated into a planned system of sidewalks, trails, and bikeways.
-PS3.1.3 Provide an annual program of improvements to ensure safe pedestrian/ bicycle access to schools through the Student Pedestrian Safety Committee.
-PS3.1.4 Provide interconnected pedestrian access between neighborhoods to allow direct access to school sites and bus drop-off locations.
-PS3.1.5 Provide assistance in developing traffic circulation plans to serve schools and the surrounding neighborhood.
+08-11) - PS2.1.6 Link schools, parks, libraries and other public facilities with bikeways, trails, and sidewalks.

+GOAL PS3 Provide safe and secure schools.